1-week itinerary for visiting Baja Sur, Mexico

 There are only a few options for food and accommodations in San Juanico.
 We stayed at a place called Cowabungalow Hotel, which is run by a really nice American couple.
 It’s solar-powered huts and has a surf-themed bar upstairs.
 The couple is lovely, and great for a chat too.
 The accommodations were very comfy, each hut with a twin bed set up inside, except for one which had a double.

 The majority of our meals and activities were arranged by a very nearby restaurant called El Burro en Primavera (which means a Donkey in the springtime, but apparently is an innuendo as well).
 They have some amazing meal options and the menu appeared to change daily.
 We also arranged some surfboard rentals while we were there, and there’s an option to go out on a fishing boat too, though unfortunately, we didn’t have time to do both.
 Pretty much anything you want to do while here can be done quickly and easily through them.
 We did also eat at a local fish taco spot overlooking the main beach, called Restaurant Bahia – they were delicious, and came out quickly too.
 I could easily have spent a few afternoons just sitting there reading a book, and drinking a few cold ones, watching the waves roll in.

 Other than the surfing and fishing trip, I’d say there’s not a whole lot more to do here, other than to unwind, swim, read, hike and mix with the locals!
 Though we only spent two nights here, I could have easily extended that to 3 or 4.

 From here, we went back out to the highway (this time on the correct, paved, non-Baja1000 highway), and continued a bit further up past the original junction.
-Within about an hour from the turn-off, we crossed over from vast, endless desert with some mountains and hills, around a turn, and into an Oasis paradise!
+Within about an hour from the turn-off, we crossed over from a vast, endless desert with some mountains and hills, around a turn, and into an Oasis paradise!
 Welcome to La Purisima, Baja California Sur.

 La Purisima & San Isidro, BCS, Mexico